ReactiveX/RxPY/docs/get_started.rst

         length_more_than_5()
     ).subscribe(lambda value: print("Received {0}".format(value)))

-In this example, the *pipe* and *filter* operators are grouped in a new *length_more_than_5* operator.
+In this example, the *map* and *filter* operators are grouped in a new *length_more_than_5* operator.

 It is also possible to create an operator that is not a composition of other